JeremiJL/BYT/documentation/use_case_specification_scenarios.md

 2. The system presents the _product page_ with information about the product and an option of adding it to cart.
 3. Shopper clicks "add to cart" button.
 4. The system asserts the availability of chosen product.
-5. Transactionally, the system adds the product to the cart and updates the availability of a product on the platform.
+5. Transactionally, the system adds the product to the cart and updates the availability of a product on the market.
 6. The system presents the updated _cart page_ including the chosen product.
 ### Alternative flows of events
 _**The product is no longer available on the marketplace**_ <br>